awsdocs/amazon-connect-admin-guide/doc_source/port-phone-number.md

 1. Expand **Contact options**, and then choose your **Preferred contact language** and **Contact methods**\.

 1. Choose **Submit**\.

+**Tip**
+After a phone number is ported to Amazon Connect, it appears in the list of available phone numbers for you to assign to contact flows\.

+## Porting Phone Numbers in Other Countries<a name="porting-numbers-outside-of-usa"></a>

+If you are trying to port a number outside of the United States, follow the same steps for porting numbers, however, the timeline to complete may vary\.
+If porting is not possible at all, AWS support will let you know that it's not available\.

 ## About Porting Phone Numbers<a name="about-porting"></a>